 You can DIY this gravel patio in a weekend or even in a day if you are super fit and the area s already relatively flat.
 We are not super fit so it took us a couple days to complete this process.
-You'll save on labor costs and get a work out in the process!
+You'll save on labor costs over hiring contractors or professionals and get a work out in the process!

 Here's a before photo of our sideyard:

 Do you have a weed filled mud pit like this in your yard?
 We are gonna fix that!!

 How can I make my yard look nice cheap?

 We took the yard from super drab to totally fab in one weekend!
 Isn't this awesome?!
 I have since added some pavers in the gravel to give it a different look and to discourage my outside cats from using it as a giant litter box.

 Yes, that happened … so if you have outside cats, consider adding some concrete pavers to the gravel to discourage them from digging.